Comment on page

 Experience goals don't have to be complicated or profound, but a clear and specific experience goal helps you decide what to build and what is unnecessary.

-For example, "the player should have fun", is a vague goal that can't drive design decisions.
+"The player should have fun" is a vague goal that can't drive design decisions.
 What type of fun?
-A light and casual type of fun, a deep engaging type of fun?
+How much fun?
+Be more specific.

 Or if the goal is to "make the player feel fear," then what type of fear?
 There's body horror, existential horror, fear of failure, fear of rejection, mid-life crisis, etc.